forta-network/starter-kits/scam-detector-py/README.md

 | 0x9324d7865e1bcb933c19825be8482e995af75c9aeab7547631db4d2cd3522e0e | ChangeNow Funding | FUNDING-CHANGENOW-NEW-ACCOUNT | Funding |
 | 0x887678a85e645ad060b2f096812f7c71e3d20ed6ecf5f3acde6e71baa4cf86ad | Malicious Token ML | SUSPICIOUS-TOKEN-CONTRACT-CREATION | Preparation |
 | 0x067e4c4f771f288c686efa574b685b98a92918f038a478b82c9ac5b5b6472732 | Wash trading bot | NFT-WASH-TRADE | Preparation |

-As a result, the precision of this alert is quite high, but also some scams may be missed.
-Note, in the case where scams are missed, the broader set of detection bots deployed on Forta will still raise individual alerts that users can subscribe to.

-## Supported Chains

-- All Forta supported chains (note, it will appear that the bot only executes on one chain, but as it queries past Forta alerts, it essentially covers all chains)

-## Alerts

-Describe each of the type of alerts fired by this bot

-- SCAM-DETECTOR-ICE-PHISHING
-  - Fired when alert combination is observed that points to an ice phishing attack

-- SCAM-DETECTOR-WASH-TRADE
-  - Fired when a NFT wash trade has been observed

-- SCAM-DETECTOR-FRAUDULENT-SEAPORT-ORDER
-  - Fired when alert combination is observed that points to an fraudulent seaport order

-- SCAM-DETECTOR-SOCIAL-ENG-NATIVE-ICE-PHISHING
-  - Fired when alert combination is observed that points to an native ice phishing involving social engineering techniques (e.g. SecurityUpdate() function sig in the input data field)

-- SCAM-DETECTOR-1
-- Fired when alert combination is observed that points to attack on chain that spans the 4 stages of an attack (funding, preparaiton, exploitation, and money laundering) Many of the alerts here point to rug pulls and rake tokens.

-- SCAM-DETECTOR-ADDRESS-POISONING
-- Fired when alert combination is observed that points to address poisoning attack

-- Severity is always set to "critical"
-- Type is always set to "exploit"
-- Meta data will contain the date range when attack took place, the attacker address, a list of detection bots that triggered that were utilized by this detection bot to make a decision as well as any of the transactions and addresses that were mentioned in any of the underlying alerts
-  - attacker_address: string
-  - start_date: date str (%Y-%m-%d)
-  - end_date: date str (%Y-%m-%d)
-  - involved_addresses_x: string
-  - involved_alert_id_x: string
-  - involved_alert_hashes_x: string

-Along with each alert, a 'scam' label is emitted for the EOA that was associated with the scam.

-- SCAM-DETECTOR-ICE-PHISHING-FALSE-POSITIVE
-  - Fired when an FP has been identified
-  - Severity is always set to "info"
-  - Type is always set to "info"

-## Test Data

-TODO